BakkerGames/GRIF/DesignDocs/Dags.md

 >Checks if the two values are equal.
 Compares as integers if both convert to integers, otherwise compares as strings (ignoring case).

-@exists(key)

->Returns true if "key" exists and the value is not "" or "null".

 @isfalse(value)

 >Returns true if "value" is falsey.
 Returns false if the value is truthy or isn't boolean.